Skip to main content

 • See more at Ra - Wikipedia.

-Chapel of Ra-Horakhty (G)
+Chapel of Ra-Horakhty (Plan No. G)

 Ra was portrayed as a falcon and shared characteristics with the sky-god Horus.
 At times, the two deities were merged as Ra-Horakhty, "Ra, who is Horus of the Two Horizons".